wmcmurray/detect-adblocker/README.md

 # detect-adblocker
-You can use this to detect if the ad blocker is enabled on the visitor browser
+You can use this to detect if the ad blocker is enabled on the visitor browser.
+See the result in action on the [Example][3] page.

 ## Installation